cotocisternas/wordpress-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/wordpress_api.
+Pull requests welcome [here](https://github.com/Jennifer/wordpress_api).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+If you'd like to contribute:

+* Check out the latest version.
+* Start a feature branch starting with the name `bug-`.
+* Commit your changes and make sure you've added tests.
+* Submit the pull request.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the WordpressApi project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/wordpress_api/blob/master/CODE_OF_CONDUCT.md).
+##### Note: The development of this ruby gem is still in progress.